NortonLifeLock (NASDAQ:NLOK) Updates Q3 2022 Earnings Guidance

-A number of research analysts have commented on the company.
-HSBC downgraded NortonLifeLock from a buy rating to a hold rating in a report on Wednesday, August 11th.
-Royal Bank of Canada increased their price target on NortonLifeLock from $26.00 to $27.00 and gave the stock a sector perform rating in a research report on Friday, November 5th.
-Finally, Mizuho reiterated a buy rating and set a $26.00 price target on shares of NortonLifeLock in a research report on Friday, November 5th.
-Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $27.83.
+NortonLifeLock (NASDAQ:NLOK) last announced its quarterly earnings results on Thursday, November 4th.
+The company reported $0.43 EPS for the quarter, beating analysts’ consensus estimates of $0.42 by $0.01.
+The company had revenue of $692.00 million during the quarter, compared to analysts’ expectations of $695.27 million.
+NortonLifeLock had a negative return on equity of 216.09% and a net margin of 32.95%.
+NortonLifeLock’s revenue was up 10.5% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.33 EPS.
+Sell-side analysts predict that NortonLifeLock will post 1.7 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
-Stockholders of record on Monday, November 22nd will be given a dividend of $0.125 per share.
-This represents a $0.50 annualized dividend and a dividend yield of 2.00%.
-The ex-dividend date of this dividend is Friday, November 19th.
-NortonLifeLock’s dividend payout ratio (DPR) is presently 33.33%.
+NLOK has been the subject of a number of recent analyst reports.
+Mizuho reaffirmed a buy rating and issued a $26.00 price target on shares of NortonLifeLock in a research note on Friday, November 5th.
+HSBC cut NortonLifeLock from a buy rating to a hold rating in a research note on Wednesday, August 11th.
+Finally, Royal Bank of Canada increased their target price on NortonLifeLock from $26.00 to $27.00 and gave the stock a sector perform rating in a research note on Friday, November 5th.
+Three analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has an average rating of Buy and an average target price of $27.83.

 An institutional investor recently raised its position in NortonLifeLock stock.
-Morgan Stanley lifted its stake in shares of NortonLifeLock Inc. (NASDAQ:NLOK) by 11.2% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 1,980,066 shares of the company’s stock after acquiring an additional 199,389 shares during the quarter.
+Morgan Stanley grew its position in shares of NortonLifeLock Inc. (NASDAQ:NLOK) by 11.2% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 1,980,066 shares of the company’s stock after acquiring an additional 199,389 shares during the quarter.
 Morgan Stanley owned 0.34% of NortonLifeLock worth $53,897,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 90.96% of the company’s stock.
+90.96% of the stock is owned by hedge funds and other institutional investors.

 NortonLifeLock Company Profile